TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-concurrency-model.md

 # Concurrency Guarantees

 There's very little in the way of formal documentation about what behavior you can rely on.
 Nothing about overlapping execution or race conditions.
-A common practical approach is to run automations that could conflict at different times, far enough apart that one will complete before the other starts
+A common practical approach is to run automations that could conflict at different times, far enough apart that one will complete before the other starts.

 The only documented guarantee is provided by the [automation mode](https://www.home-assistant.io/docs/automation/modes/) that controls concurrency for multiple instances of the *same* automation.
 There are four options.
 * `single` - Any new invocation is ignored if an existing instance is already running.